rishabhBudhouliya/rishabhBudhouliya/README.md

 # Hey, I’m Rishabh
 I’m a backend engineer with an interest in databases and distributed systems.

+Currently working on an interesting kernel microvisor: [Lind](https://github.com/Lind-Project/lind-wasm/)

 I love to build systems from scratch:
 - [A SQLite file format reader that runs faster than SQLite](https://github.com/rishabhBudhouliya/gosqlite)